Terms & Conditions of Sale

 Where to find the price for the art.
-The price of the art (which includes VAT) will be the price indicated on the order pages when you placed your order.
+The price of the art (which includes VAT) is always provided in each painting’s listing page.
 We take all reasonable care to ensure that the price of the art advised to you is correct.
-However please see clause 12.3 for what happens if we discover an error in the price of the artwork you order.

 When you must pay and how you must pay.
-We accept payment via PayPal and by BACS transfer.
+We accept payment via Debit Card, Credit Card, PayPal and by BACS transfer.
 Any charges made by the bank for processing cheques and international bank transfers will however pass on to you.
 You must pay for the art before we dispatch it.
 We dispatch the art to you only when full payment has cleared our account.